jmwalsh91/Project1Dev/README.md

 Instructions
 ====================
-1: Clone this repo into a directory of your choosing on your computer
+1: Clone this repo into a directory of your choosing on your computer.
+Source: https://github.com/jmwalsh91/Project1Dev
 2: Open the index.html file (in Chrome or Firefox :p )

 Gameplay Screenshots